anirban1195/anirban/_posts/2019-12-30-understanding-scaling-grades-1.markdown

 * The more difficult a course gets, the more "normalized" curves get.
 Again, take this with a bit of salt for the same reason.

-* Also, correlation between exams are low which is great news because if you did bad in one exam, there is a good chance you could do significantly better in the next one.
+* Correlation between exams are low which is great news because if you did bad in one exam, there is a good chance you could do significantly better in the next one.
 So don't get your hopes down and get ready to Boiler Up and Hammer Down !!

 Thanks for reading